younuspharm81-jpg/tanstack-template/README.md

 The `<TanStackRouterDevtools />` component is not required so you can remove it if you don't want it in your layout.

-More information on layouts can be found in the [Layouts documentation](hthttps://tanstack.com/router/latest/docs/framework/react/guide/routing-concepts#layouts).
+More information on layouts can be found in the [Layouts documentation](https://tanstack.com/router/latest/docs/framework/react/guide/routing-concepts#layouts).

 ## Data Fetching

 There are multiple ways to fetch data in your application.
-You can use TanStack Query to fetch data from a server.
-But you can also use the `loader` functionality built into TanStack Router to load the data for a route before it's rendered.
+You can use the `loader` functionality built into TanStack Router to load the data for a route before it's rendered.

 For example: